gpaddis/datalo/README.md

 ```
 $ datalo isbn eBook_list.csv destination_file.txt --force
 ```
-If you don't specify an **activation status**, all identifiers are flagged as ACTIVE by default.
-You can also set a custom status (ACTIVE / INACTIVE) using the option `--status` followed by the desired status:
+If you don't specify an **activation status**, all identifiers are flagged as ACTIVE by default in the second column.
+You can set a custom status (ACTIVE / INACTIVE) or any string (it will be saved in the second column) using the option `--status` followed by a word:
 ```
 $ datalo isbn eBook_list.csv destination_file.txt --force --status INACTIVE
 ```
+To save only the list of identifiers, set the `--status` explicitly to `NONE`.

 If the delimiter-autodetection does not work, maybe the file has an unusual delimiter (say... pipe: `|`).
 In this case, you can use the option `--delimiter`to set a custom delimiter:
 ```
 $ datalo isbn eBook_list.csv destination_file.txt --force --status INACTIVE --delimiter |